 Sunday August 24, 1997 Day 17

-This day is Alice’s and my 30th wedding anniversary!
+This day is Alice’s and mine 30th wedding anniversary!
 Again like yesterday we waited for most of the day-trip gulets to leave the harbor before we too drove off 90 km of beautiful mountain roads to Gömbe.

 There were a lot pine trees, έλατα (fir trees), uniper trees, and cedars.
-At the town there was an on-going fair which lasts for a month.
+In the town there was an on-going fair which lasts for a month.
 There were numerous stalls selling goods of every description: household items, tea sets, trays, clothes of every description, shoes, rugs, wooden furniture, tools, horse paraphernalia etc. Everything was very cheap and we all bought a few things.
 We must had been the only foreigners in Gömbe that day.
 When we tried to leave the car was boxed in and we only got out with the help of an enthusiastic group of all ages who lifted and moved the cars blocking our exit.

 We then went looking for a restaurant we were told about by the harbor manager that was out of town but near Yeshigöl and that specializes in cutlets (I later learned that what they call cutlets are actually lamb chops).
 We asked for directions and were pointed at a dirt road.
 We drove and drove, up a high mountain, totally bald while the road kept getting worse and worse.
 There were brooks everywhere and clusters of parked cars with people, ladies in costume, on spread rugs grilling meats and eating.
 We passed a family praying.
 We did see a sign for a restaurant but since we had not yet reached Yeshigöl we continued until finally almost reached the peak of the mountain and the road became untenable.